loopasam/Project-work/README.md

  Note: Try to avoid the use of filter function in SPARQL query, because it takes more time for running.

- In some of the quiries, I have used the filter function even is not needed but just to make a separate column.
+ In some of the quiries, I have used the filter function even is not needed but just to make extra column which give satisfaction for correct output.
+I helps If you are new for triple store.
-For example, I am interested in chembl-ID of molecules have activity standard type "IC50" then we can just put "IC50" value at standard type but to make a extra column to show that I have selected the correct standard type can use filter.
-We can add standard type as a new column have constant text "IC50" without filter.
+For example, I am interested in chembl-ID of molecules having activity standard type "IC50" then we can put "IC50" value at standard type but to make a extra column to show that I have selected the correct standard type, can use filter.
+We can add standard type as a new column having constant text "IC50" without filter.
 These differences make change in running time of query.
-To analyse this kind of changes, I have made query for about same problem in different way, and these are last 5 chembl queries.
+To analyse this kind of changes, I have made query for about same problem in different way like last 5 chembl queries.

  chembl sparql-endpoint is available at -[click](http://www.ebi.ac.uk/rdf/services/chembl/sparql?)